 At any point in time, you can tap or click on it, to get to another workspace.
 Once you are in that workspace, you will see its name in the top left corner.

 In our example, we are in the Company workspace and can access other workspaces by clicking on Company.

 To navigate to another workspace, click on the workspace name on the top left corner.

 You will be shown below options to get to another workspace of your choice:

 My: It shows you the most recent workspaces accessed by you.
-You can mark a workspace from that list as favorite by clicking on the star.
+You can mark a workspace from that list as a favorite by clicking on the star.
 You will always see your favorite spaces under ‘My’ every time you log into Stages.

 Browse: If you wish to see the hierarchy of your workspace, click on Browse.
 Remember, if you want to access the child workspace, then you must click on the arrow to get there.
-In our example, we would click on arrow next to Governance to access its child workspaces.
+In our example, we would click on the arrow next to Governance to access its child workspaces.

-Search: If you know the name of specific workspace that you are looking for, using the ‘Search’ functionality is quick way to get there.
+Search: If you know the name of specific workspace that you are looking for, using the ‘Search’ functionality is a quick way to get there.
 You will see search results from entire Stages.

 Getting into a workspace